 Encouragement for Believers

-This story encourages believers to cultivate both faith and gratitude actively:
+This story encourages believers to actively cultivate both faith and gratitude.

-• Thanksgiving: Make it a habit to thank God each day for major and minor blessings and see His hand at work in your life
+• Thanksgiving: Make it a habit to thank God each day for major and minor blessings and see His hand at work in your life.
+This helps us build a closer relationship with God.
+We can find a sense of wholeness that goes beyond physical health.

 Conclusion

-From Luke 17:11-19, may we derive the example of the thankful Samaritan, so ready to acknowledge our blessings and ready to thank God for everything good that He has done in our lives.
+From Luke 17:11-19, we see the thankful Samaritan.
+He shows us how to recognize our blessings and thank God for all the good in our lives.
+Let us be us be thankful.

 Frequently Asked Questions